mocks-server/website/docs/plugins-developing-plugins.md

   * __`remove(id)`__: Removes an alert.
     * __`id`__ _(String)_: Id of the alert to be removed.
   * __`clean`__: Removes all alerts, including descendant collections.
-  * __`collection(id)`__: Allows to create a new collection of alerts or returns an already existant one.
+  * __`collection(id)`__: Allows to create a new collection of alerts or returns an already existent one.
 The returned collection will have all of the same methods described for `alerts`.
 It is useful to group alerts by its type.
-The `context` of the alerts created in a child collection will include all parent collections ids concated with `:`, so the user can also know about the alerts "group".
+The `context` of the alerts created in a child collection will include all parent collections ids joined with `:`, so the user can also know about the alerts "group".
 * __`config`__: A configuration namespace created specifically for the plugin, using its `id`.
 You can read the [`@mocks-server/config`](https://github.com/mocks-server/main/tree/master/packages/config/README.md) docs to know more about the configuration API.
 Here you have a summary:
   * __`addNamespace(name)`__: Add another namespace to the current namespace.
 Returns a configuration [namespace instance](https://github.com/mocks-server/main/tree/master/packages/config/README.md#namespace-instance).
     * `name` _(String)_: Name for the namespace.